James Webb Space Telescope

 James Webb Space Telescope is a large, space-borne telescope, of unprecedented sensitivity and resolving power, which will carry out observations at wavelengths between those at the red end of the visible spectrum and the middle of the infrared range.
 It is named after James E Webb, NASA Administrator during the Apollo lunar exploration era and was previously known as the Next Generation Space Telescope (NGST).

-The James Webb Space Telescope (JWST) will have an 18-segment primary mirror 6.6 meters (22 feet) in diameter – over 2.5 times as large as the 2.4-meter mirror of the Hubble Space Telescope.
-Each of the hexagonal mirror segments measures 1.3 meters (4.3 feet) in diameter and weighs just 20 kilograms (46 pounds).
+The James Webb Space Telescope (JWST) will have an 18-segment primary mirror 6.6 m (22 ft) in diameter – over 2.5 times as large as the 2.4-m mirror of the Hubble Space Telescope.
+Each of the hexagonal mirror segments measures 1.3 m (4.3 ft) in diameter and weighs just 20 kg (46 lb).
 They are made of the lightweight metal beryllium.
 Although the completed primary mirror will be much larger than that of Hubble, it will weigh roughly half as much.
-JWST will be stationed much further from the Earth so that its equipment can remain cold and free from terrestrial infrared 'noise'.
+JWST will be stationed much further from Earth so that its equipment can remain cold and free from terrestrial infrared 'noise'.
 Three principal instruments will gather images of the Universe in the infrared region of the spectrum.

 JWST is expected to provide a vast amount of new information on the structure